K. G. Markose: Biography

 Markose is fondly called as the "Devagayakan" in the Malayalam music industry for his heart-touching singing in the devotional field.
 His song 'Israyelin Nadhan' is very famous among the Christians in India and among all the Keralites worldwide.
 Markose is the leading Christian devotional singer in the Malayalam music industry.
 He has sung for around 70 films, 4,000 CDs in Malayalam mostly, as well as Telugu, Tamil, Kannada and Arabic.
 He is also known as the "Sultan of Mappila songs" among the Malayalee Muslims for his divine renderings of Mappillapaatugal during the late '80s and '90s.

 He was awarded with the Kerala Catholic Bishop Council Award (KCBC), NANA Audio & Video Award, Mappila Sangeetha Academy Award, the Kerala Film Critics "Prathibha" Award, Malayalam Television Viewers Award (MTVA), "Order of St. George" by Malankara Orthodox Community, and Drishya Film Awards.

 Career

 Markose began his music career in the period 1979–1980.
 Since then, he has sung more than 10,000 Christian devotional songs and 5,000 Mappila songs.
-500 film songs in Malayalam, Tamil, Telugu languages.
-He started his playback singing career with the song 'Kannippu maanam' in the film Kelkatha shabdam directed by Balachandra Menon.
-Markose has done numerous stage shows in India and abroad.
+He also sang over 500 film songs in Malayalam, Tamil, and Telugu languages.
+He started his playback singing career with the song 'Kannippu Maanam' in the film Kelkatha Shabdam directed by Balachandra Menon.
+Markose did numerous stage shows in India and abroad.
 He also sang the hit song 'Poomaaname' from the movie Nirakkoottu.
 From there he sang many songs in Malayalam films.
-'Manthrikochamma Varunnunde' from Godfather, 'Thalolam Poompaithale' from Naadody, 'Puthan puthu kaalam' from Kabooliwala are his most popular songs.
+'Manthrikochamma Varunnunde' from Godfather, 'Thalolam Poompaithale' from Naadody, 'Puthan Puthu Kaalam' from Kabooliwala are his most popular songs.
 'Israyelin Nadhanayi' is his famous Christian devotional song.
+After 1997, he made a comeback and sang 'Telangana Bommalu' from the 2024 movie Premalu.